avahe-kellenberger/nimdow/README.md

 A window manager written in [Nim](https://nim-lang.org/)

-**NOTE: This is a WIP and currently only usable on single monitor setups**
+**NOTE: This is a WIP but is very usable.
+Please report any bugs if you find any.**

 I am using this project to learn Nim, x11, and to replace my build of **dwm** (written in C).